ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 - **Types that qualify:** Sequence patterns work on any iterable that is sequence-like.
   This generally means instances of `collections.abc.Sequence` (such as list, tuple, range, str) except that mappings (dicts) are treated by the mapping pattern instead (covered in next section).
-  For built-in sequences like list or tuple, the match will check the length and elements.
+  For built-in sequences like `list` or `tuple`, the match will check the length and elements.
   For custom sequence classes, Python uses the sequence protocol (`__len__` and `__getitem__`) to attempt a match.
   Strings are considered sequences of characters, so be cautious: a pattern like `case ['H','i']:` would match the string `"Hi"` (as a sequence of two chars) as well as a list `['H','i']`.
-  If you specifically want to match a list and not a tuple or other sequence, you can use a class pattern like `case list([...])` as described below.
+  If you specifically want to match a `list` and not a `tuple` or other sequence, you can use a class pattern like `case list([...])` as described below.

 - **Length matching:** The number of subpatterns in brackets must match the length of the sequence (unless you use a starred pattern for variable length).
   If the lengths differ, the pattern fails.